davetron5000/angular-rails-book/back.md

 3. Implement the back-end.
 4. Implement the view in a basic way to get your browser-based test to pass.
-5. Add whatever bells-and-whistles or other UI stuff you want, using your browser-based test to make sure you've broken something.
+5. Add whatever bells-and-whistles or other UI stuff you want, using your browser-based test to make sure you've haven't broken anything.

 With that, go forth and make awesomely rich applications, powered by the best web framework around!